Online Hybrid JD

 What is the structure of the Online Hybrid JD Program?

-The Online Hybrid JD is a part-time program combining online coursework with three brief in-person residencies in Vermont.
+The Online Hybrid JD is a part-time program that blends online coursework with two short in-person residencies in Vermont, and one optional residency outside Vermont.
 The program can be completed in as little as three years and one semester (a total of 10 semesters).
-Synchronous online classes are held Monday through Thursday evenings from 6:30 to 9:00 p.m.
-Eastern Time, while asynchronous components allow for flexible engagement.
+Synchronous online classes are held Monday through Thursday evenings from 6 to 9:30 p.m.
+ET, while asynchronous components allow for flexible engagement.
 The in-person residencies occur during the first, sixth, and final semesters.

 Who is the ideal candidate for this program?